 BLUE SKY, DEADLY SECRETS

-is the novel's title.
+is the novel's title and will be published in 2019 through Cardon Books.
 It is a psychological thriller that

 addresses many issues, but the overriding theme is dealing with terror

 and terrorism.
 Somewhat ironically, given what has happened since